 LEAVING SO SOON?
 That’s the lament for hummingbird-lovers (and who isn’t one?), as summer fades and the tiny creatures often move along southward.
-Ellen Blackstone of the popular BirdNote public-radio show is our guide again as we look skyward in this latest installment in our collaborative series: the story of hummingbird migration.
+Ellen Blackstone of the popular BirdNote public-radio show is our guide again as we look skyward in this installment in our collaborative series: the story of hummingbird migration.

 First off, Ellen wants to share—and dispel–a charming hummingbird myth: that hummingbirds hitchhike on the backs of larger birds during migration.
 “Not true,” she says, “but it’s an amusing image, isn’t it?”
 (Artist Jennifer Pope let us publish a depiction, below, of what such a collaboration might look like.)
 More on that tale and other hummingbird-migration myths in the BirdNote archive.)

-hummingbird migration: a q&a with ellen blackstone
+hummingbird migration: a q&a with birdnote

 IN THE Q&A that follows, Ellen’s answers contain green links to audio files from BirdNote’s archive that you won’t want to miss.
 A recap of earlier stories in our series is at the bottom of the page, along with information on how to get BirdNote daily.